davidclark1/academic-kickstart/content/authors/david/_index.md

 - Researchers
 - Visitors -->
 ---
-I am a graduate student at Columbia University, co-advised by [Larry Abbott](https://zuckermaninstitute.columbia.edu/larry-f-abbott-phd) and [Richard Axel](https://www.axellab.columbia.edu/).
-I work in the [Center for Theoretical Neuroscience](https://ctn.zuckermaninstitute.columbia.edu/) within the [Zuckerman Institute](https://zuckermaninstitute.columbia.edu/).
+I'm a graduate student at Columbia University, co-advised by [Larry Abbott](https://zuckermaninstitute.columbia.edu/larry-f-abbott-phd) and [Richard Axel](https://www.axellab.columbia.edu/).
+I work in the [Center for Theoretical Neuroscience](https://ctn.zuckermaninstitute.columbia.edu/).

-My research leverages tools from math, physics, and computer science to understand complex biological and artificial neural systems.
-I'm particularly interested in how these systems represent multiple pieces of information simultaneously, as well as how we can decipher these high-dimensional representations as revealed by *in-vivo* neural data.
+I'm interested in using tools from math, physics, and computer science to understand how biological and artificial neural systems function and learn.

 Prior to graduate school, I worked with Kristofer Bouchard in the [Neural Systems and Data Science Lab](https://bouchardlab.lbl.gov/) at Lawrence Berkeley National Laboratory.